 Create an FTP connection

-- Go to the Tools and Resources menu and open Connections.
-The Create connection pane opens, as shown below.
+- Go to the Resources menu and click Connections.
+The Connections page opens.

 - Name your Connection so that you can easily reference it from other parts of the application.

 - Click Next to continue and describe your FTP connection.